ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 Sifu Bostock explains:

 <div class="quote box">
-    "There is a gotcha with method chaining, however: while most operations return the same selection, some methods return a new one!
+    <strong>Mike Bostock:</strong> "There is a gotcha with method chaining, however: while most operations return the same selection, some methods return a new one!
 For example, <a href="https://github.com/mbostock/d3/wiki/Selections#wiki-append">selection.append</a> returns a new selection containing the new elements.
 This conveniently allows you to chain operations into the new elements."
 </div>

 Hence why we needed our `div` variable, when we appended several bars, as omitting `div` would nest our bars inside each other instead of inside our chart container, `div`.